MattechLab/monalisa/_sources/2-3_mitosius_prepare.rst.txt

 This script is designed to process Siemens raw MRI data/ISMRMRD using various monalisa functions to load raw data, initialize parameters, compute trajectory points and volume elements, normalize the data, and generate the output "mitosius".
 The resulting mitosius contains raw data, the computed trajectory and the volume elements for each bin.

 .. important::
-    Keep in mind that the trajectory must be supported by the toolbox; alternatively, you can define and implement a custom trajectory following our suggestion at the end of the section (see the section :ref:`custom_acquisition`).
+    Keep in mind that the trajectory must be supported by the toolbox; alternatively, you can define and implement a custom trajectory following our suggestion at the end of the section (see the section :ref:`Custom Trajectories <customTrajectories>`).

 Prerequisites